hedgedoc/hedgedoc/README.md

 ## State of the project
+HedgeDoc 1.x is stable and used around the world, but the codebase has [grown over time](https://hedgedoc.org/history/), making it hard to add new features.
 We are currently working on HedgeDoc 2, a complete rewrite of HedgeDoc.
 Please note the following:

 - This branch contains the latest development code and does not implement all features yet.